Dir3Rav3n/MSI-MAG-Z490-TOMAHAWK-i7-10700-OpenCore-/README.md

 # Instructions

-1. Create an MacOS Catalina 10.15.7 bootable USB.
+1. Create a MacOS Big Sur bootable USB.
 You can do this on a real Mac
- 	 - Go into the app store and search for Catalina, once downloaded you can find the Installer.app inside Applications folder.
+ 	 - Go into the app store and search for macOS Big Sur, once downloaded you can find the Installer.app inside Applications folder.
    - Earse the USB by using Disk Utility and rename the USB to MyVolume
-   - Create bootable USB by using this command: sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolum
+   - Create bootable USB by using this command: sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume

-2. Mount the EFI-partition of the "Install macOS Catalina" disk.
+2. Mount the EFI-partition of the "Install macOS Big Sur" disk.
    - You can do this using the Terminal with the following commands:
    - diskutil list
    - Once you have found the disk for example disk0s1 runt the following command to mount the EFI partition: